 Not all library materials may be suitable for all members of the community.
 Responsibility for a child’s use of library materials, regardless of format or content, lies with the parent or guardian, not with the library.

 Due to the nature of the items contained in the Library of Things, these items will not be shared via delivery with the other libraries in the Minuteman Library Network.
-All library patrons are required to check out and return Library of Things items to the Main Desk at the Cary Memorial Library.
+All library patrons are required to check out and return Library of Things items to the Main Desk and Children’s Learning Kits to the Children’s Room at the Cary Library in Lexington, MA.

 The library will use circulation data and community suggestions to guide future selections for the Library of Things collection.
 Items that are not popular and do not circulate will be withdrawn from library collections according to the Collection Maintenance portion of the Collection Development Policy.